trayio/mock-inspect/README.md

 # Installation

-Installing mock-inspect is simple: Fetch it from the npm registry using your favourite package manage, either npm or yarn.
+Installing mock-inspect is simple: Fetch it from the npm registry using your favourite package manager, either npm or yarn.

 ```bash
 # with npm